fleek-platform/cli/README.md

 ### Code Format

-Format, linting is provide by [biomejs](https://biomejs.dev).
-The configuration is available as:
+Formatting and linting are facilitated by [BiomeJS](https://biomejs.dev).
+Configuration details can be found in:

 ```
 biome.json
 ```

-The available commands are the following.

-Format the source-code and modify/write changes in-file:
+To format source code and apply changes directly in the file:

 ```sh
 pnpm format
 ```

-Check for the source-code format only:
+For checking source code formatting only:

 ```sh
 pnpm format:check
 ```

-Lint and modify/write changes in-file:
+To lint and apply changes directly in the file:

 ```sh
 pnpm lint
 ```

-Lint checks only:
+For lint checks only:

 ```sh
 pnpm lint:check
 ```

-Format and lint the source-code (write):
+To both format and lint source code (with writes):

 ```sh
 pnpm format:unsafe